UK Harbour Master Certificate Information

 Course Dates and Candidate Numbers

-It is proposed to accept applications from candidates, as follows:
+It is proposed to accept applications from candidates over 4 annual cohorts as follows:

-Applicants wishing to be considered for the HM Certificate assessment programme are invited to make their interest known to CertificateAdmin@ljmu.ac.uk.
-Applications will be treated on a ‘first come, first served’ basis and a waiting list will be implemented in the event of over-subscription.
+Applicants wishing to be considered for the HM Certificate assessment programme are invited to make their interest known to firstname.lastname@example.org .
+Applications will be treated on a ‘first come, first served’ basis and applicants will join our waiting list if their chosen intake is over-subscribed.”

 *The HM Certificate assessment process is available to all Full and Associate Members of the UKHMA, appointed Harbour Masters (not Members of the UKHMA) and other suitable candidates (who may or may not be Members of the UKHMA) nominated by a serving Harbour Master.
 All applications to partake in the HM Certificate are subject to the approval of the Harbour Master Certificate Management Group.